Increase sales by generating leads

 - Travel construction

-3. Turn travel leads into customers
+3. Turn travel leads into paying customers

 Following, once a website visitor subscribes, it’s time to try to turn them into a customer.
 Always follow up your leads.
 At this time, they’ve shown interest in your business by subscribing to your lead magnet.
 So, chances are relatively high they might actually buy one of your tours.